You are here: Urology Textbook > Surgery (procedures) > Ureterocutaneostomy

 Omentum flap:

 A omentum flap can help to protect the passage of the ureter through the abdominal wall, prevent stoma stenosis and permanent ureteral splinting.
-A sufficiently long and about 5 cm wide omentum flap is wrapped around the ureters and fixed separately to the skin, rectus sheath, and peritoneum.
+A sufficiently long and 5 cm wide omentum flap is wrapped around the ureters and fixed separately to the skin, rectus sheath, and peritoneum.
 The spatulated end of the ureter is now attached to the omentum flap instead of to the skin (Lodde et al., 2005).

 Postoperative Care after Ureterocutaneostomy